Paul Oakenfold: 2015–present

 Since May 2015, Paul is heading the department of DJs and EDM vocalists at Isina, a worldwide talent search and development mentorship program.
 On September 25, 2020, Oakenfold launched the English-language electronic single, "The Perfect Song" featuring Mexican pop icon Fey, to celebrate the 25th anniversary of her career.
 His album Shine On is set to be released in 2022.

-Oakenfold is the opening act for the Pet Shop Boys and New Order Unity Tour in September and October 2022.
+Oakenfold was the opening act for the Pet Shop Boys and New Order Unity Tour in September and October 2022.

+Legal issues

+On 2 June 2023, a lawsuit was filed against Oakenfold in the Los Angeles Superior Court by his former personal assistant, accusing him of sexual harassment.
+He has denied the allegations.